SoulBeaver/kindinium/README.md

 ## What's in store for future iterations?

-I'd like to expand the map.
-Right now you get the raw, uninterpreted map and a bunch of unimplemented functions.
-That should change very soon and give you detailed, important information about the map and the object contained therein.
+I'd like to expand the MetaBoard.
+It's great that you can see the location of everything in the game, or even go straight to the entire board and create your own pathfinding algorithms.
+However, I'd like to take care of the pathfinding in future versions, so that you can focus on the algorithms necessary to defeat your opponent!

 ## I have further questions!